peterle95/cpp/cpp01/ex01/manual.md

 # C++ Programming Manual

-## Introduction to C++

-C++ is a powerful, high-level programming language that is widely used for system/software development, game development, and performance-critical applications.
-It is an extension of the C programming language and includes object-oriented features.

 ## Basic Concepts

 ### 1. Syntax

 C++ syntax is the set of rules that defines the combinations of symbols that are considered to be correctly structured programs.
 Here are some basic elements:

-- **Comments**: Use `//` for single-line comments and `/* ... */` for multi-line comments.
 - **Variables**: Used to store data.
 You must declare a variable before using it.

   ```cpp